 If I have questions about these services, I can call for information.
 Agreement for the Provision of Client Services I have read and had explained to me the description of services provided by stude the School Psychology Training Clinic.
-I give my permission for student clinician Psychology Clinic Practicum to work with my child (please print child's name) under the supervision of the clinical practi s from the School understand that I may withdraw from services at any time.
-Parent/GuardianSignature: Date
+I give my permission for student clinician Psychology Clinic Practicum to work with my child (please print child's name) ns from the School under the supervision of the clinical pract understand that I may withdraw from services at any time. icum coordinator.
+1 Parent/GuardianSignature: Date